NEW ZEALAND ROBOT OLYMPIAD 2023

 Line Tracer

-– Make robots to follow the white line over the dark ground autonomously on site.
+– Make robots follow the white line over the dark ground autonomously on site.
 No manual control allowed.

-– Only allow to use ROBOROBO Robokit (https://eng.roborobo.co.kr/products/robot/robokit/intro).
+– Only allowed to use ROBOROBO Robokit.

 – Cannot use any other robot kits (inc. customized materials) that makes the same condition for all participants.